akhilles/parts/README.md

 ## Data Storage

-All data is stored as [KDL](https://kdl.dev/) files in the `db/` directory:
+Data is stored in structured formats in the `db/` directory:

 - `db/sources.kdl` - Human-maintained parts and series (edit this manually)
   - Individual parts (ICs, MCUs) with specific MPNs
   - Series patterns for passives (resistors, capacitors, etc.)
-- `db/digikey/manufacturers.kdl` - Auto-generated manufacturer directory
+- `db/digikey/part_details/` - Auto-generated individual JSON files for each part
+  - Each file is named with the MPN (e.g., `STM32H747XIH6.json`)
+  - Contains manufacturer, part numbers, status, URLs, and description
-- `db/digikey/part-details.kdl` - Auto-generated detailed part information
+  - Excludes pricing and quantity data to focus on static part information

-Auto-generated files include metadata about when they were last updated and are marked with warnings not to edit manually.
+Auto-generated files are managed by the tool and should not be edited manually.

 ## Quick Start